Programming Backpropagation with Reverse Handlers for Arrows: Overview

-We briefly explain the ideas of our approach.
 Let us consider implementing a multilayer perceptron (MLP, Fig~\ref{fig:mlp}) with three layers, an input layer, a hidden layer and an output layer.
 The size of the input layer, hidden layer and output layer are denoted by $n_{\inp}$, $n_{\hid}$ and $n_{\out}$, respectively.